Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Why the Bear Elite Hybrid Earned Best Mattress for Back Sleepers with a Herniated Disc

-The Bear Elite Hybrid is Bear’s most luxurious mattress model, featuring high-tech textiles that work to cool the body and may even help you to recover after an active day.
+The Bear Elite Hybrid is Bear’s most luxurious mattress model, featuring high-tech textiles that work to cool the body and may even help you recover after an active day.
 But these are bonus touches on top of the true selling point: a strong, zoned spring system that’s great for back sleepers.

 Back sleeping is one position that often provides relief from the pain of a herniated disc, and this hybrid has the chops to support it.
 “Sleepers with back, hip, or shoulder pain will love the zoned coil system,” said our tester, Stuart.
 “It’s built to relieve pressure in the areas you sleep on and support the areas that need a little extra boost, specifically the lumbar area.”